bcgov/platform-services-status-page-notifications/notifications/2025-05-13_SILVER-app-decom.md

 **Will there be an impact on the Platform apps?**

+New SILVER nodes will be brought online.
 SILVER pods will be drained from the impacted servers and re-scheduled to new nodes.
-Once the new node is drained and cordoned, the new replacement physical node will be brought online and put into service.
-Finally the old node will be removed from the cluster.
+Finally the old nodes will be removed from the cluster.
 This will be completed on one node at a time.

 Impacted nodes are:
 mcs-silver-app-59.dmz